simonlindgren/ssc-jupyterhub/README.md

 ## Create a machine

-1. Go to Compute → Images, and pick OS by clicking `Launch` to the right.
+1. Go to Compute → Images.
+Pick OS and click `Launch` to the right.
 I chose Ubuntu 22.04.
+2. 'Launch Instance' settings:
+    - Details: Enter an instance name, e.g. RebelAllianceMegaHub.

 ---